Print| Email

 What You Need to Know About Trademark Use and the Charter of the French Language in Quebec

-Some of the key provisions of the Charter governing the commercial use of the French language can be summarized as follows:
+Some of the key provisions of the Charter governing the commercial use of the French language, alongside any changes introduced by Bill 96 and the Regulation, can be summarized as follows:

 Text on a product, its packaging or any document supplied with the product must be in French